emilyferguson989/FishSense_237D_SP21/Length Measurement/README.md

 Makefile: compile for align-p2p.cpp

 color_depth_data: RGB images (.png) and corresponding Depth images (.csv).
-Those csv files with "_r" are generated afterwards, feel free to remove them by typing  `rm *_r.csv` in the terminal under current directory.
+Those csv files with "_r" are generated afterwards, feel free to remove them by typing  `rm *_r.csv` in the terminal under this directory.

 revise_depth.py: modify the Depth pixel value if some points inside the fish is unmapped.
 It will generate a new csv file, e.g. new Depth file 1_r.csv for the original Depth file 1.csv.